nacht-falter/.dotfiles/README.md

 2. Copy the file .tmux.conf from the repository to your home folder.

+3. Start tmux and press <prefix>+I to install plugins.

 ## yabai and skhd setup
 1. Install yabai and skhd with homebrew: